MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-release-notes.md

 * Fixed a bug where hand tracking was not located correctly when the scene origin was at floor level.
 * Fixed a bug where hand mesh tracking disappear after leaving and loading a new scene.
 * Fixed a bug where locatable camera provider didn’t properly clean up.
-* Revised the namespace of XRAnchorStore API into Microsoft.MixedReality.OpenXR.
+* Changed the namespace of XRAnchorStore API to Microsoft.MixedReality.OpenXR.